 This procedure describes how to configure barcode scanners in SNAPI (Symbol Native API) mode.
 This allows scanners to present themselves to your POS computer in a more robust manner, as opposed to scanners that work in “Keyboard Emulation” mode.
-Keyboard Emulation mode allows for basic scanning functions to be carried out in the POS, but does not allow for extra features, such as transmitting image data, decoding driver’s licenses, and performing price checks using the Price Check feature (found in several areas of the POS).
-The following procedure is not required, although it is recommended for any 2D barcode scanners that supports SNAPI mode including many types of scanners built by these manufacturers: Symbol, Motorola, & Zebra.
+Keyboard Emulation mode allows for basic scanning functions to be carried out in the POS, but does not allow for extra features, such as transmitting image data, decoding driver’s licenses, and performing price checks using the Price Check feature (found in several areas of the Grindless POS).
+The following procedure is not required when using Grindless, but it is recommended for any 2D barcode scanners that supports SNAPI mode, including many types of scanners built by these manufacturers: Symbol, Motorola, & Zebra.

 The following steps describe how to enable SNAPI mode using special configuration barcodes.
 It is also possible to enable SNAPI mode using software provided by the device’s manufacturer.
 Zebra’s “123scan” utility, for example, can enable SNAPI mode on some 2D barcode scanners.

 - Connect your barcode scanner to a USB port on your POS computer.

 - Confirm that the scanner is currently in Keyboard Emulation mode by opening the program Notepad from your Windows start menu, and attempting to scan any regular barcode.
 If you see the barcode appear in Notepad after scanning, then your scanner is in Keyboard Emulation mode, which is good.
 If you do not see a barcode appear, then your device may already be in SNAPI mode, or is malfunctioning.

 - Install drivers for your scanner onto your POS computer.